tru0067/GTFO-VanillaReloaded/README.md

 ### Shotgun

-*Shotgun has always had the stats to make it an extremely effective weapon, and the recent patch has given it enough ammo to shine in most situations.
-No changes.*
+*Shotgun has decent stats which already make it an effective weapon.
+We've slightly increased its damage and stagger specifically to improve its reliability against Chargers and Giants while decreasing its precision multiplier to keep its other match-ups mostly the same.*

+-   Damage: 30.1 -> 35.1
+-   Stagger multiplier: 1.0 -> 1.5
+-   Precision multiplier: 1.0 -> 0.9

 ### Combat Shotgun